 - 1.1″ wide elastic band, as long as your waist circumference

 - black elastic fabric as the elastic band’s coverup

-- needle & thread (for a bit of hand sewing)
+- needle and thread for a bit of hand sewing

 Luckily, the tricot nylon fabric is easy to work with.
 It has a slight stretch and enough structure, and it doesn’t fray.
 YES!
 The neckline is similar to what I did on my Scarf Top with Kimono Sleeves, I just make the front neckline deeper.

 On a separate piece of tracing paper, I set a center point and put 12 cm from center to one side (how much I want to show my collarbone), 10 cm from center to front (how much I want to show my chest), and 3 cm to from center to back (how much I want to show the back of my neck).
 After drawing the front and back 1/2 curves, I folded the paper and finish up both curves.

 I traced the neckline pattern to the top pattern, making a simple top pattern like this:

 From there, I started cutting the tricot.
 Since it’s rather sheer, I decided to use the same fabric as the underlining.
 So after I cut 2 layers of fabric, I layered the two right side together to sew the neckline.

 After making small snips on the neckline curves (so that the neckline is smooth and flat), I flipped the outside layer right side out and pressed the neckline.

 After that, I sew the arm holes with french seams since I wanted the sleeves to drape nicely.
 This fabric made my life so much easier to sew french seams.